michael-diggin/torch-ddp/README.md

 # torch-ddp

-This project is a step-by-step implementation of PyTorch's DistributedDataParallel (DDP), built from scratch.
-It serves as a learning exercise to understand the core concepts of distributed training in PyTorch.
+This project is a step-by-step implementation of PyTorch's DistributedDataParallel (DDP), built from scratch using torch-native operations and functions.
+It serves as a useful way to understand at a high level what goes into the efficient implementation of DDP.

 ## Overview